zanix/home-assistant-config/README.md

 ## Automations

-- See automation folder and automation blocks within packages
+Below is a short list of automations I have set up.
+For more details, see the automation folder and automation blocks within integrations.

 ### Areas